The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 New York Express Line

-The Norddeutscher Lloyd Steamship Company maintain a service twice a week between Southampton and Bremen.
-Extra sailings during the traveling season.
+The Norddeutscher Lloyd Steamship Company maintains a service twice a week between Southampton and Bremen, with extra sailings during the traveling season.

-Steamers leave New York every Wednesday and Saturday land passengers at Southampton in less than 7 1/2 days after leaving New York.
+Steamers leave New York every Wednesday and Saturday, and passengers land in Southampton less than 7½ days after leaving New York.

 Steamers Sail from Bremen Piers, Foot of Second Street, Hoboken, NJ.

-London is reached from Southampton by rail in about 2 hours by Special Norddeutscher Lloyd Trains and cars.
-Trains leave and arrive at the Waterloo station in London.
+London is reached by rail from Southampton in about 2 hours by Special Norddeutscher Lloyd Trains and cars.
+Trains leave and arrive at Waterloo station in London.

-After landing passengers, mail and luggage at Southampton, the steamers proceed at once without further delay to Bremerhaven, (the harbor of the Norddeutscher Lloyd fleet).
+After landing passengers, mail, and luggage at Southampton, the steamers proceeded immediately to Bremerhaven (the harbor of the Norddeutscher Lloyd fleet).
 The trip lasts about 24 hours.

-Passengers are transferred to the railway train in waiting on the quay at Bremerhaven and reach Bremen in hours from Bremerhaven.
+Passengers are transferred to the railway train waiting on the quay at Bremerhaven, which will take them to Bremen in hours.

-Bremen is a railway center in frequent and direct communication with the interior of Germany, Switzerland, Austria, etc.
+Bremen is a railway center that frequently communicates directly with the interior of Germany, Switzerland, Austria, etc.

-Paris is reached in 8 hours from London via Dover and Calais, also via Southampton and Le Havre, in about 12 hours.
+Paris is reached in 8 hours from London via Dover and Calais and Southampton and Le Havre in about 12 hours.
 Southwestern Railway Co.’s steamers leave Southampton for Le Havre, and vice versa, every Monday, Wednesday, and Friday evening: in the summer, daily.
 The Le Havre steamers leave from the landing dock at Southampton.

 Other Norddeutcher Lloyd Lines